akpandey-dev/voidcode/README.md

 ## Philosophy

-VoidCode is built with the belief that:
+VoidCode Monaco is built with the belief that:
 - Tools should be accessible
 - Learning should be frictionless
 - Curiosity should not require expensive hardware or software

 This project is open for everyone — beginners, explorers, and contributors alike.

+---

+> The Monaco Distribution of Voidcode is best suited for PCs and Computers.
+For Phones and Tabs, consider using Voidcode Ace.

 ---